stuartpb/couchdb-in-a-hurry/README.md

 This guide is about breezing through the high-level questions a developer, possibly familiar with how other database systems are traditionally used in web development, would need answered before being able to understand the average guide describing how to do something using CouchDB (and consequently with PouchDB).

-It gives special focus to answering questions raised by statements that would seem to contradict other aspects of the system (like database names allowing `/` when the REST API uses `/` to separate the database name from the document `_id`), especially regarding preconceptions you might have based on the way things work in other databases.
+It gives special focus to answering questions raised by statements that would seem to contradict other things you know (or might think you know) about the system, especially regarding preconceptions you might have based on the way things work in other databases.

+(As one example of two seemingly-contradictory assertions, the REST API uses `/` to separate the database name from the document `_id`, yet `/` is one of the allowed characters in a database's name.
+The fact that the `/` character gets written as `%2F` for database locations isn't really spelled out where you need it to be in the official docs.)

 I wrote it because other CouchDB guides tend to miss the middle ground between "recapping things you already know in excruciatingly boring detail" and "assuming you are already a CouchDB contributor" (especially regarding the aforementioned type of question), which is especially frustrating when you care more about learning to use PouchDB than reading a page and a half explaining how `curl` does HTTP requests.